Government Orders Army To Deploy In Islamabad Amid Standoff With Ex-PM Khan's Supporters

 Khan, 71, a retired cricket superstar who was prime minister in from 2018 to 2022, was ousted in a no-confidence vote that he says was orchestrated by the powerful military and arrested last year after a judge sentenced him to a three-year jail sentence in a corruption case.

-The government of Prime Minister Shehbaz Sharif, Khan's main political adversary, has deployed paramilitary rangers and extra police forces and closed schools in Islamabad and the nearby city of Rawalpindi after the PTI refused to withdraw its call for the protest.
+The government of Prime Minister Shehbaz Sharif, Khan's main political adversary, previously deployed paramilitary rangers and extra police forces and closed schools in Islamabad and the nearby city of Rawalpindi after the PTI refused to withdraw its call for the protest.

-Outside of Islamabad, Khan's supporters on October 4 massed in Swabi, a city in Khyber Pakhtunkhwa province, to begin a march toward Islamabad to be reportedly led by the province's PTI head, Ali Amin Gundapur.
+Outside of Islamabad, Khan's supporters on October 4 massed in Swabi, a city in Khyber Pakhtunkhwa Province, to begin a march toward Islamabad to be reportedly led by the province's PTI head, Ali Amin Gundapur.

 According to provincial officials, the marchers have acquired heavy technical equipment to dispose of the containers blocking the access roads into the capital.

-Interior Minister Mohsin Naqvi told the media late on October 3 that authorities will not let Khan's supporters to "storm Islamabad."
+Interior Minister Mohsin Naqvi told the media late on October 3 that authorities will not let Khan's supporters "storm Islamabad."

 Pakistan has been struggling with a severe economic crisis and a deteriorating security situation amid an increase in attacks by the Pakistani Taliban.
 The nuclear-armed country has recently received a $7 billion loan from the International Monetary Fund to prop up its faltering economy.